LevBernstein/C-Concurrency/README.md

 It would be far more efficient to open and close output only once.
 However, opening and closing every time causes the program to spend more time on I/O, allowing us to get a real measurement of speed.

-Looking at the output, there are clear diminishing returns; maximum efficiency for the task seems to be achieved with 9 processes (though this is only accurate to the second).

 ## Sample output:

-Duration for single process: 16 seconds
+* Duration for single process: 16 seconds

-Duration for 2 processes: 10 seconds
+* Duration for 2 processes: 10 seconds

-Duration for 3 processes: 7 seconds
+* Duration for 3 processes: 7 seconds

-Duration for 4 processes: 6 seconds
+* Duration for 4 processes: 6 seconds

-Duration for 5 processes: 4 seconds
+* Duration for 5 processes: 4 seconds

-Duration for 6 processes: 4 seconds
+* Duration for 6 processes: 4 seconds

-Duration for 7 processes: 4 seconds
+* Duration for 7 processes: 4 seconds

-Duration for 8 processes: 4 seconds
+* Duration for 8 processes: 4 seconds

-Duration for 9 processes: 3 seconds
+* Duration for 9 processes: 3 seconds

-Duration for 10 processes: 3 seconds
+* Duration for 10 processes: 3 seconds

-Duration for 11 processes: 3 seconds
+* Duration for 11 processes: 3 seconds

-Duration for 12 processes: 3 seconds
+* Duration for 12 processes: 3 seconds

-Duration for 13 processes: 4 seconds
+* Duration for 13 processes: 4 seconds

-Duration for 14 processes: 3 seconds
+* Duration for 14 processes: 3 seconds

-Duration for 15 processes: 3 seconds

-Duration for 16 processes: 3 seconds

-Duration for 17 processes: 3 seconds

-Duration for 18 processes: 3 seconds

-Duration for 19 processes: 3 seconds

-Duration for 20 processes: 3 seconds

-Duration for 21 processes: 3 seconds

-Duration for 22 processes: 3 seconds

-Duration for 23 processes: 3 seconds

-Duration for 24 processes: 3 seconds
+...
+(15-24 were all 3 seconds as well)

-Duration for 25 processes: 3 seconds
+* Duration for 25 processes: 3 seconds

 ## Analysis